Post-Doctoral Researcher - 2 Positions

 Salary: €37,221 - €44,266 p.a.
 (IUA Salary Scale)

-Post Duration: 2 years, with a possibility to extend into the third year
+Post Duration: Two years, with option to extend for a third

 Salary: €37,221-€44,266 p.a.
 (IUA Salary Scale)

 This title will apply to newly qualified Post-Doctoral Researchers and will be considered as a period of training as the researcher will have dual goals in terms of the research project and their own career development.
 The researcher will be mentored by a Principal Investigator (PI).
 It is expected that a researcher would spend not more than 3 years at the Post Doctoral level, subject to the term of the project and would then be eligible to compete for a Senior Post Doctoral post advertised by the University.

 The primary focus of the Postdoctoral Researcher will be research however a particular emphasis during this stage should include;